Gyumri’s traditional cuisine is famous for its soups, pilafs, meat dishes and desserts.

-Special dishes include tatar boraki, dolma, kufta,khazan barbeque.
+Special dishes include tatar boraki, dolma, kufta, and khazan barbeque.

 Collection of Gyumri’s traditional desserts is very delicious.
 Traditional gata, pakhlava, shakar lokum (Butter Cookies), shakar choraki are everyone’s favorite.

-The history of armenian beer goes back to ancient times.
+The history of Armenian beer goes back to ancient times.
 Greek historian Xenophon described an “unusual” drink that he tasted in Armenia 4th century B.C.

 The first brewery in this area was built in 1898 by Tsahikyants.
-Company “Gyumri Beer”, which is one of the largest beer producers in Armenia was founded in 1970.
+The Gyumri Beer Company, founded in 1970, is one of the largest beer producers in Armenia.